akullpp/wisdom/README.md

 - You don't control what happens, you control how you respond

+- Pressure and persuasion results in the strengthening or adoption of a contrary belief, e.g. DEI, climate change, etc.

 ## About growing

 - Just getting older is not an achievement.